-Step 2: Deactivate your current theme and instead activate any official theme by WordPress.
-For example, Twenty-Twenty-One or Twenty-Twenty.
+Step 2: Deactivate your current theme and activate any official WordPress theme—for example, Twenty-Twenty-One or Twenty-Twenty.

 Step 3: Go to the page where the issue was occurring and reload the page.

-Step 4(a): If the issue still occurs this shows it was not caused by a conflict with your theme or plugins, so you can re-activate all your plugins and switch back to your main theme.
-You can skip the rest of the steps in this sequence and move to the next section of the article, on disabling lazy loading.
+Step 4(a): If the issue still occurs, this shows it was not caused by a conflict with your theme or plugins, so you can re-activate all your plugins and switch back to your central theme.
+You can skip the rest of the steps in this sequence and move to the next section of the article on disabling lazy loading.

-Step 4(b): If the issue goes away, this shows it was caused by a conflict and we now just need to identify which theme or plugin the conflict is with.
+Step 4(b): If the issue goes away, this shows a conflict caused it, and we now need to identify which theme or plugin the conflict is with.

 First, re-activate your theme, then refresh the page with your module.
-If the issue returns you know the conflict is with your theme, and you can skip to step 5.
+If the issue returns, you know the conflict is with your theme, and you can skip step 5.

-If you found a conflict with a different type of plugin, or with a theme, please contact our support team via opening a ticket or sending us an email.
+If you find a conflict with a different type of plugin or with a theme, please get in touch with our support team by opening a ticket or sending us an email.
 Include the results from the conflict test so we can help find a solution that gets everything working nicely together.

-Note: If you are testing for conflicts on a live site, always be cautious.
+Note: Always be cautious if testing for conflicts on a live site.
 A backup before you begin is recommended.

 Disable Lazy Load

-Lazy loading, (a.k.a asynchronous loading), delays the loading of media files in modules until they’re required.
-This process is used to decrease the loading time of modules and make them visible and interactive sooner.
+Lazy loading (a.k.a asynchronous loading) delays the loading of media files in modules until they’re required.
+This process decreases the loading time of modules and makes them visible and interactive sooner.

 The Slider Revolution plugin has built-in lazy loading functionality.
-However, there are also other plugins that offer the same kind of functionality, and if a third-party plugin and Slider Revolution are both trying to handle lazy loading at the same time this could break image URLs on the live page.
+However, other plugins offer the same kind of functionality.
+If a third-party plugin and Slider Revolution are trying to handle lazy loading simultaneously, this could break image URLs on the live page.

-If you have a third-party plugin you’re using for lazy loading and you’d prefer to have it continue to handle this functionality, you can disable Slider Revolution’s lazy loading in your module.
+If you have a third-party plugin you’re using for lazy loading and prefer to have it continue to handle this functionality; you can disable Slider Revolution’s lazy loading in your module.